stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 *“Alexa, what album is this song from?”*

 You can even follow up with questions about the band or the artist and Echo will read you a portion of a Wikipedia entry.
 I’ve used this several times when a song is playing and I can’t remember the name of the song, artist or the album.
-You actually can learn a lot about your music using this feature.
+You actually can learn a lot about your music using this feature and learning isn’t confined to just music.

+# The library at Alexandria
+The Echo is a very smart device thanks to Wikipedia, Amazon Maps and several other online resources.
+In the list below, from the [Amazon Echo Ask Questions page](http://www.amazon.com/gp/help/customer/display.html?nodeId=201549800), you will find commands that provide information.
+What they do should be obvious.

+*“Alexa, who is [name]?”
+“Alexa, when is [holiday]?”
+“Alexa, when did [historical event] happen?”
+“Alexa, who starred in the movie [movie title]?”
+“Alexa, how do you spell [word]?”
+“Alexa, what is [number] plus [number]?”
+“Alexa, what is the distance between [location] and [location]?”
+“Alexa, what time is it in [city]?”
+“Alexa, tell me a joke.”*

+Amazon has included a few commands for movie buffs as well.
+Here’s an excerpt from an email that shares new commands.

+> Echo's also quite the movie buff.
+Have some fun testing out its responses to classic movie quotes.
+A few to try:
+>
+> From Jerry McGuire: "Alexa, Show me the money!"
+> From Wayne's World: "Alexa, Party on, Wayne."
+> From Airplane: "Alexa, Surely, you can't be serious."
+> From A Few Good Men: "Alexa, I want the truth."

+You can predict the response from Echo.
+Now obviously these are just fun commands; however, it does demonstrate that the Echo’s cloud brain can learn new tricks.
+Let’s hope future updates provide more useful commands; which leads me to my wish list.

 # Your personal news and weather personality
 Echo also makes it easy to access the latest weather and news.
 If I want to know what to wear to work in the morning I can ask: